informalsystems/quint/doc/adr005-type-system.md

 able to directly handle type annotations and row types, using Apalache's constraint-based type system as basis.
-The next decision was whether to use a robust type system from the literature, or design a simpler instance more fit to TNT's stricter needs (with no recursion and no ad-hoc polymorphism).
+The next decision was whether to use a robust type system from the literature, or design a simpler instance more fit to Quint's stricter needs (with no recursion and no ad-hoc polymorphism).
 Some considered options from the literature were:
 1. [OutsideIn](https://www.microsoft.com/en-us/research/publication/complete-and-decidable-type-inference-for-gadts/):
-   simpler to implement when compared to other constraint-based approaches in the literature, but was designed to handle GADTs which are not on TNTs roadmap at all, so has a lot of extra complexity involving implication constraints.
+   simpler to implement when compared to other constraint-based approaches in the literature, but was designed to handle GADTs which are not on Quints roadmap at all, so has a lot of extra complexity involving implication constraints.
 2. [HM(X)](http://cristal.inria.fr/attapl/emlti-long.pdf): More basic type